How to draw a hood

 Continue adding layers of shading and texture until you are satisfied with the overall look of the hood.
 Take your time and be patient as shading is a time-consuming process that requires attention to detail.

-See also How to cook fish for dogs
+See also How to make dried mango

 Finally, use your eraser to carefully add highlights and sharp edges to make your drawing pop.
 This will give your drawing a polished and finished look.